GayathriSingaram/Bird-Sound-Detection/README.md

 Standardization of the sample rate to 44,000 Hz.
 Format conversion to .wav for consistency and quality preservation.

-Training data is organised in 4 separate folders
+Training data is organised in 4 separate folders:
-Audio data:
-Bird calls Audio
+Bird calls Audio,
-Bird Songs Audio
+Bird Songs Audio,
-Image data:
-Image data calls
+Image data calls,
-Image data songs
+Image data songs.

 Testing Data: